2raj2raj/bitcoin-educational-content/courses/pos305/en.md

 ![image](assets/en/122.webp)

 Click on BTCPay Server to see the App details.
-When the details are open for BTCPay Server, the bottom right shows the requirements for the App to run properly.
-It shows it requires Bitcoin and Lightning node.
+When the details for BTCPay Server are open, the bottom right corner shows the requirements for the App to run properly.
+It shows it requires a Bitcoin and Lightning node.
 If you have not installed the Lightning Node on your Umbrel, click Install.
 This process can take a couple of minutes.

 ![image](assets/en/123.webp)